Universal Studios Japan

 “One of the most complete theme parks on Earth”

 When talking about movie-themed amusement parks, Universal is one of the first things that comes to my mind.
 That’s no coincidence: Universal has created stunning theme parks all over the globe.
 The company possesses world-famous movie franchises and they’re not scared to push the limits of theme park attractions.
 As a result, Universal theme parks always guarantee a great experience.
 But what happens if you combine Universal quality with Japanese efficiency and friendliness?
-I travelled to Universal Studios Japan to find out.
+We travelled to Universal Studios Japan to find out.

 ROLLER COASTERS